 ESO shall give advice to ATC and RAL on how to provide over-voltage protection on the bias voltages, clock voltages and the control signals that are applied to detectors.
-It is expected that this over-voltage protection will be implemented on the fan-out boards and flex circuits in the test cryostat and camera cryostat.
+It is expected that this over-voltage protection will be implemented on the PCBs in the test cryostat and camera cryostat.